 - Laboratory sample test: Sometimes, the doctor may need to take some tissue samples from the nose.
 To determine the bacterial infections and other complications, that sample will be tested in the lab.

-- Allergy testing: If there are no traces of virus or bacteria in the sinuses, the doctor will check for allergic reactions.
+- Allergy testing: If there are no traces of viruses or bacteria in the sinuses, the doctor will check for allergic reactions.
 It’s a simple skin test to determine the allergen that is causing the sinus infection.

 - CT scan: To find the sinuses’ complete structure, they can go through an imaging study.
 If any structural problem is causing the infection, this will determine that.